DescripterTeam/DescripterTeam/README.md

 Đescripters™,
-a team of talanted coders, designers and scripters.
+a team of talented coders, designers and scripters.

 Join Us on -